oacore/content/docs/oai-resolver.md

   Find out more in our Open Repositories 2022 article.
 ---
+### What is an OAI identifier?

 There is a need for globally unique decentralised persistent identifiers (PIDs) for identifying research outputs resolvable to repositories.